 Luke swallows, ‘Keep Blue a secret,’ he reminds himself.
 “My father said it was okay since I’m getting older, but you and the others aren’t allowed in here.”

 The air in the greenhouse shifted.
 The man balled his hands and forced a smile.

-The sounds of Luke’s sisters’ and mother’s muffled cries woke him, he looked up and began to tremble in terror the two men in the greenhouse, and two other men were beating his father.
-When they were done, the man that was trying to find the key picks his father up by the head.
+The sounds of Luke’s sisters’ and mother’s muffled cries woke him, he glances up and begins to tremble in terror as the two men in the greenhouse, and two other men were beating his father.
+After they were done, the man that was trying to find the key picks his father up by the head.
 “Where is it!” he shouts, his father spits in his face the man punched him.
-On the floor, the three other men started to kick him again.
+On the floor, the three other men continue to kick him.

 The room became laughter from the men and sobs from Luke’s family and himself as Rose’s body falls to the ground.
 The man now stood behind Mary.

 “Tell me, or it’s bye-bye, little girl,” the man was enjoying himself as the three other men held Luke’s father up to watch.
 His mother couldn’t look as she cried, Luke’s body was cold, hot tears flow down his face as he stares at Rose’s gray eyes that were now dim.
 When his father didn’t answer fast enough, Mary met the same fate as her sister.
 “YOU SON OF A BITC-” Luke’s father tried to scream, but the one man kicks him.

 It was now his wife’s turn when the man pulled her head up.
 She was staring at her husband as she cried the man held the bloody knife to her neck.
 “Where.
 Is.
 The.
 Rose?” he asked slowly.
 Luke felt a sharp pain in his stomach, Blue… They were looking for Blue!
 Luke begins to yell, “Wait!” from under the rag.